rtCamp/Frappe-Manager/docs/reference/configuration.md

 | Logs | `web.dev.log` (single file) | `web.log` + `web.error.log` (split) |

 !!! warning "Switching recreates only the frappe container"
-    `fm update -e` recreates the frappe web container alone: workers, nginx, Redis and MariaDB keep running. `developer_mode` and `admin_tools` are left exactly as they are, so the defaults in the table above apply at create time only; change them afterwards with `--developer-mode` or `--admin-tools`.
+    `fm update -e` recreates the frappe web container alone: workers, nginx, Redis and MariaDB keep running. `developer_mode` and `admin_tools` are left exactly as they are, so the defaults in the table above apply at create time only; change them afterwards with `--developer-mode` or `fm tools enable|disable`.

 **Change via:** `fm update BENCH --environment dev|prod`